We hope to write a story of ancient Nicaragua through fieldwork at the Chiquilistagua archaeological site. Help us make history! Read more

-You will receive the photo, map, and a bound copy of the story AND with site report with autographs of the field crew.Estimated delivery:Ships within the US only
+You will receive the photo, map, and a bound copy of the story AND with site report with autographs of the field crew.Estimated delivery:Only ships to: United States

 2 backers Limited (8 left of 10)

 You will receive all of the above and a hard copy of an original archaeological drawing (digital or ink, depending on artifact type).
-The archaeological drawing will depict a spectacular artifact you funded us to excavate.Estimated delivery:Ships within the US only
+The archaeological drawing will depict a spectacular artifact you funded us to excavate.Estimated delivery:Only ships to: United States

 1 backer Limited (9 left of 10)